 The purpose of this handbook is to provide information about the dissertation process and related policies.
-The handbook is a guide for the dissertation, including the writing, the proposal defense, and the final dissertation.
+The handbook guides the dissertation, including the writing, the proposal defense, and the final dissertation.
 In general terms, the roles and responsibilities of the candidate and the committee are outlined.
-Because the completed dissertation is a publication of Liberty University (LU) and represents the university, the SCA, and the author, candidates are expected to maintain high standards concerning the content and appearance of their dissertations.
+Because the completed dissertation is a publication of Liberty University (LU) and represents the university, the SCA, and the candidates are expected to maintain high standards concerning the content and appearance of their dissertations.